troya2/UserActionResponder/README.md

 # UserActionResponder
 A swift class for performing actions based on app launches and significant events.

-## Motivation
+## About
-Now that Apple has made SKStoreReviewController, I needed a way to know when to call it.
-With UserActionResponder, in a couple of lines of code, you can ask the user for a review after a certain number of launches, significant events, or time since the last update.
+Now that Apple has made SKStoreReviewController, we need a way to know when to call it.
+With `UserActionResponder`, in a couple of lines of code, we can ask the user for a review (or do anything else we want) after a certain number of launches, significant events, or time since the last update.
 There is a setting that causes the criteria to be reset on updates.

+## Requirements

+* Xcode 8
+* Swift 3.1
+* iOS 10.0+

+## Features

+### Triggers
+* App launch
+* App activation (background -> foreground)
+* Significant events (as many as you want)
+* Days since install/update

+### Configuration
+* Can reset after an app update
+* Can trigger repeatedly or just once
+* Can trigger when all criteria match, or when any criteria match
+* Can specify which DispatchQueue on which you are called back

+### Persistence
+* Data is store in UserDefaults
+* You can supply the user defaults key to use

 ## Usage